First Option : Safety Services Terms & Conditions (November 2021)

 - “Business Day” means 9.00am to 5.30pm Monday to Friday inclusive excluding public holidays in England and Wales.
 For the avoidance of doubt, where a “day” is referenced in the Agreement and is not specified to be a Business Day, then it shall be deemed to include a Saturday, Sunday or public holiday in England.

-- “Commencement Date” means the date hereof.
+- “Commencement Date” means the date specified in the Proposal for Services provided by First Option.

 - “Confidential Information” means any information of a confidential nature, as described in clause 10.2.

-- “Customer” the company or individual who purchases Online Services, Goods and / or Services from First Option, (being variously “you”, “Customer”) means any equipment, systems, cabling or facilities provided by the Customer and used directly or indirectly in the supply of the Services.
+- “Customer” means the company or individual who purchases Online Services, Goods and / or Services from First Option, (being variously “you”, “Customer”) means any equipment, systems, cabling or facilities provided by the Customer and used directly or indirectly in the supply of the Services.

 - “Customer’s Representative” means the Customer’s representative for the Services, appointed in accordance with clause 4.